brian-io/brian-io/README.md

 ### Hi,
 I'm Mikwa Brian, a Data Scientist with a drive for new innovative ideas and learning.
-Well versed in machine learning,image recognition and predictive modelling.
+Well versed in machine learning, image recognition and predictive modelling.
 I also build fun projects in my spare time.

 I offer skills in:
  - Python, R, NoSQL & SQL